jarusll/the-logs/index.md

 *Rabbits are machines for turning grass into rabbits* - Someone on hackernews

-I realised I could write a lot of notes with flashcards.
+I realized I could write a lot of notes with flashcards.
 Need to find a good flashcard android app.
 Bonus if it supports import/export so I can configure it with syncthing.

 ![Image](./98eb4943262815447564da00f41d87ae.jpg)